-There is this really strange notion that we were all taught while growing up.
-We have been told that play ends at adulthood.
+There is a really strange notion that we were all taught while growing up, that play ends at adulthood.
 At a certain stage in our lives, we put away the toys and get out the books, but adults need to play too.

 New responsibilities arise that keep us so busy that there is no longer time left to play.